 8 Creative and Frugal Chanukah decorations

 I love to decorate my house for Chanukah.
 I am not particularly creative or good at crafts but my kids LOVE arts and crafts so I am always looking for things for them to do.
-We take their crafts from school and home and use it to decorate the house- living room and their bedroom for Chanukah.
+We take their crafts from school and home and use them to decorate the house- living room and their bedroom for Chanukah.

 Since my artistic skills are nil I gravitate towards crafts that are super easy to make.
 I also do not spend a lot of money on craft supplies.
 While I try to have all the basic in the house on a regular basis I believe that having access to creative supplies is great for kids) I try not to buy supplies that can only be used for a specific purpose.
 So I buy things and reuse things that can be used in a multitude of ways.
-I save magazines, cardboard boxes, toilet paper and paper towel rolls etc. and I try to buy cheap craft items from the dollar store (or the like) and sometimes even from Ali Express.
+I save magazines, cardboard boxes, toilet paper, and paper towel rolls, etc. and I try to buy cheap craft items from the dollar store (or the like) and sometimes even from Ali Express.

 These are all crafts that I either make with my kids or found online from other great sources.

 Mostly Frugal Chanukah Crafts